 Students who have completed the prerequisites with an average grade of B (3.0) or better will ordinarily be accepted into the program.
 Students who do not meet this average must also submit a letter of explanation along with their application.

 The core course gives a general introduction to language technologies with an emphasis on natural language processing (NLP).
 The electives and project give in-depth experience in several specific language technologies.
-Students are able to mix and match as they see fit.
+Students can mix and match as they see fit.

-The Chair of the LTI Undergraduate Program is Alan W. Black.
-Please contact him about eligibility, curriculum, etc. He will also help match students with faculty for projects.
+The chair of the LTI Undergraduate Program is Alan W. Black.
+Please contact him about eligibility, curriculum, and other relevant matters.
+He will also help match students with faculty for projects.

 Double Counting of Courses

-Courses in the minor may not be counted towards another SCS minor.
+Courses in the minor may not be counted toward another SCS minor.